hollosipeti/EspHoMatrix-64x8/README.md

 - CHANGE BOOT SCREEN
 - I MOVED GAUGE TO THE RIGHT SIDE
 - I MOVED THE INDICATORS LEFT TO THE GAUGE.
 THE SIZE OF THE INDICATORS CAN BE BETWEEN 1-3.
+- I have optimized the display and the code.
+So ESP provides better performance.

 The GAUGE has moved to the right edge.
 It does not interfere with the text, icons or indicators.
 The indicators will appear in front of the gauge.
 All indicators (that I left) are enabled.
 The rightmost indicators do not interfere with the text display at all.